AdobeDocs/commerce-testing/src/pages/guide/index.md

 The [Functional Testing Framework][] (MFTF) is the main way to do functional testing.
 It uses XML files to run browser testing.

-The [Functional Testing Framework][] (FTF) was the original framework used for testing Magento.
-It used PHP scripts to run browser testing.
-This framework is no longer supported and FTF tests were [ported over][] to MFTF.
-Until the porting to MFTF is finished, the FTF can still be run to ensure complete functional testing coverage.

 ## API Functional

 The Web API testing framework enables you to test the Web API from the client application point of view.